Mastercard-Gateway/simplify-opencart-module/README.md

 This plugin adds Simplify Commerce as a payment option on your OpenCart checkout page.

+Please note: The Standard payment form in some of the previous releases is now deprecated and out of support.

 ## Compatibility
 Versions v1.0.0 to v1.0.4
 - Compatible with OpenCart versions up to 1.5.6.4.